dmarx/obsidian_vault/Center Manifold Reduction.md

-Center manifold reduction is a mathematical technique used in the analysis of dynamical systems, particularly for studying the behavior of systems near equilibrium points where linear analysis does not provide sufficient information.
+Center manifold reduction is a mathematical technique used in the analysis of [[dynamical systems]], particularly for studying the behavior of systems [[near-equilibrium systems|near equilibrium]] points where linear analysis does not provide sufficient information.
 This method focuses on reducing the dimensionality of a system to a lower-dimensional manifold (the center manifold) that captures the essential dynamics near the equilibrium, especially when the system exhibits a mix of stable, unstable, and neutrally stable behaviors.

 ### Background and Importance